-The story of this show concerns two worlds, one of which is our, modern-day reality, and the other is a medieval fantasy realm with kingdoms, knights, monsters, demons, and all that good stuff.
-While entirely unrelated to one another, each saturday doors appear throughout the fantasy world that lead to Nekoya, a Japanese restaurant that specializes in Western cuisine.
+The story of Restaurant To Another World concerns two worlds, one of which is our, modern-day reality, and the other is a medieval fantasy realm with kingdoms, knights, monsters, demons, and all that good stuff.
+While entirely unrelated to one another, each Saturday doors appear throughout the fantasy world that lead to Nekoya, a Japanese restaurant that specializes in Western cuisine.

-Each episode of the show is split into two pieces, each segment telling the story of how one of the characters came to find Nekoya and what foods they like.
+Each episode is split into two pieces, each segment telling the story of how one of the characters came to find Nekoya and what foods they like.
 While the other world isn’t that original, preferring instead to make it a combination of the most familiar fantasy tropes, I found each individual character in it quite fun.
 You’ll meet with tribal lizardmen, dukes and princesses, ancient heroes, and roguish adventurers, all united by their common love for the Master’s cooking.

 #2 Plain, delicious food